RasmussenLab/vamb/doc/outputs.md

 ### Vamb
 - `log.txt` - A text file with information about the Vamb run.
 Look here (and at stderr) if you experience errors.
 - `composition.npz`: A Numpy .npz file that contain all kmer composition information computed by Vamb from the FASTA file.
   This can be provided to another run of Vamb to skip the composition calculation step.
+  This is not produced if an existing `composition.npz` was used to run Vamb.
-- `abundance.npz`: Similar to `composition.npz`, but this file contains information calculated from the BAM files.
+- `abundance.npz`: Similar to `composition.npz`, but this file contains information calculated from the abundance TSV file (or BAM files).
   Using this as input instead of BAM files will skip re-parsing the BAM files, which take a significant amount of time.
+  This file is not produced if an existing `abundance.npz` was used to run Vamb.
 - `model.pt`: A file containing the trained VAE model.
 When running Vamb from a Python interpreter, the VAE can be loaded from this file to skip training.
 - `latent.npz`: This contains the output of the VAE model.
 - `vae_clusters_unsplit.tsv` - A two-column text file with one row per sequence: